Aktueel Scheepvaart Nieuws

 according to a Navy statement provided to Navy Times.
 The cause of the metal debris in the lube oil system is not known and assessments are ongoing.

 The ship was commissioned Nov.
 21 in Milwaukee, Wisconsin, and has been making the long trek to San Diego through the Great Lakes since.
-Problems with the propulsion plant began almost as soon as Milwaukee got underway from Halifax.

 The ship’s computer system triggered an alarm and the ship called away an engineering casualty.